Redundancy of the cosmological evolution equations and its relationship with the initial conditions: The various cases in an ever expanding or ever contracting universe

 Next we focus our attention to the dynamics generated by the acceleration equation and the continuity equation.
-In this case we do not know the value of $\tilde{k}$.
-If the initial condition is chosen from the Friedmann equation, with a specific value of $k$, then what happens?
-We see from Eq.~(\ref{fdefn}), this initial condition can only be chosen when $\tilde{k}=k$.
-In this case, the Friedmann constraint gives the information about the spatial curvature of the initial 3-dimensional hypersurface.
+If the initial condition is chosen from the Friedmann equation, with a specific value of $k$, then Eq.~(\ref{fdefn}) predicts $\tilde{k}=k$.
+The Friedmann constraint gives the information about the spatial curvature of the initial 3-dimensional hypersurface.
 Not only the initial condition fixes the value of $k$, now $\tilde{F}(t)=F(t)$, where $F(t)$ is defined as in Eq.~(\ref{fdef}).
 In this case also we see, from Eq.~(\ref{fdefn}), that if $\tilde{F}(t_i)=0$ then $\tilde{F}(t)=0$, at all instants in the interval $[t_i\,,\,t_f]$.
 All the four relevant dynamical differential equations will have the same solution if we choose the initial condition via the Friedmann constraint.

 From the previous discussion it is seen that the Friedmann equation acts as a constraint equation, based on which the initial condition of cosmological dynamics is obtained.
 This constraint equation remains valid throughout the interval $[t_i\,,\,t_f]$ and consequently it can also be interpreted as a dynamical equation.
 The dual roles do not contradict because one can choose any time instant to be the initial time $t_i$.
 As a consequence the Friedmann equation becomes a dynamic constraint.